Sub-Acute Medical Detox

 Dependence on drugs or alcohol may occur with heavy abuse, causing withdrawal symptoms to occur when you quit cold-turkey.
 Sub-acute medical detox is one option for treating dependence to substances such as alcohol or other drugs.

-Sub-acute medical detox is a type of medication-assisted detox for mild to moderate withdrawal symptoms.
+Orange County medical detox is a type of medication-assisted detox for mild to moderate withdrawal symptoms.
 Here, we look at what sub-acute detox is, how it works, why it’s important during withdrawal and how it differs from medical detox and medication-assisted treatment.

 Sub-Acute Medical Detox and the Levels of Care